Angular Data Grid: Number Filter

 is a regex of all the characters that are allowed to be typed.
 This is surrounded by square brackets []

-and used as a character class to be compared against each typed character individually and prevent the character from appearing in the input if it does not match, in supported browsers (all except Safari).
+and used as a character class to be compared against each typed character individually and prevent the character from appearing in the input if it does not match (in supported browsers).

 The numberParser